hakanonal/minibar/README.md

 - Just checked the dashboard on the status of the [sweep](https://app.wandb.ai/hakanonal/minibar/sweeps/f38vw6n2).
     - I have grouped the runs in terms of learning rates.
 Lower rates are seems to be learn fast enough and converges to the best metrics among others.
 Here is the [report](https://app.wandb.ai/hakanonal/minibar/reports/Pre-trained-VGG16-Network-Grouped-by-Learning-Rate--VmlldzoxODMyNDQ) for this analyze.

+#### 27.07.2020

+- I am having hard time to understand and select the base run.
+Suprisinglly, although most of the runs have very good precision and recall, I do not understand why mean io is under 0.5 I need to resarch on that more.
+    - What if I create a new metric exploration notebook just to explore metrics class of keras.
+I can test it with a sattic data with single neuron network.
+And see what's hapening.
+Let's try
+        - So I have created a new notebook just to explore hoow metrics are working.
+I have downloaded a simple dataset and construct a very simple model.
+The results seems to be very similar.
+At least I get high precision and recall but not high mean io.
+So by exploring arround this easy sample I can understand how the metrics are working.